kubedb/docs/docs/concepts/databases/mysql.md

 ### spec.backupSchedule

 KubeDB supports taking periodic snapshots for MySQL database.
 This is an optional section in `.spec`.
 When `spec.backupSchedule` section is added, KubeDB operator immediately takes a backup to validate this information.
-After that, at each tick kubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
+After that, at each tick KubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
 This triggers operator to create a Job to take backup.
 If used, set the various sub-fields accordingly.

 - `spec.backupSchedule.cronExpression` is a required [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
 This specifies the schedule for backup operations.
 - `spec.backupSchedule.{storage}` is a required field that is used as the destination for storing snapshot data.
 KubeDB supports cloud storage providers like S3, GCS, Azure and OpenStack Swift.
 It also supports any locally mounted Kubernetes volumes, like NFS, Ceph, etc. Only one backend can be used at a time.
 To learn how to configure this, please visit [here](/docs/concepts/snapshot.md).